 Tough Competition: Integra faces significant competition in the surgical implants and medical instruments market.
-The company needs to be innovative on the product front in order to keep up with the competition.
-The company is also faced with intense completion from several smaller specialized companies and larger companies that do not focus on specialty surgical solutions.
+The company needs to be innovative on the product front to keep up with the competition.
+Moreover, consolidation trends in the industry could lead to intense pricing pressure and further competition in this niche.

 Other Key Picks

-A few better-ranked stocks in the broader medical space that investors can consider are AMN Healthcare Services, Inc. AMN, ShockWave Medical, Inc. SWAV and McKesson Corporation MCK.
+A few better-ranked stocks in the broader medical space are AMN Healthcare Services, Inc. AMN, Medpace Holdings, Inc. MEDP and Masimo Corporation MASI.

 AMN Healthcare has outperformed its industry in the past year.
-AMN has lost 5.4% against the industry’s 36.4% fall.
+AMN has gained 4.4% against the industry’s 64.1% fall.

-McKesson has outperformed its industry in the past year.
-MCK has gained 64.2% against the industry’s 15.8% fall.
+Medpace has outperformed its industry in the past year.
+MEDP has declined 15% compared with the industry’s 64.1% fall.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report